Review of Project AHO mod (non-spoiler version)

 There are some pretty awesome quest rewards to be had, and a hell of a lot of loot to be snurched in the final major area of play.
 Including ways to significantly bump all your skills, some unique spells, a couple of unique followers, one or two unique player homes (depending on your plot choices), and some unusual weaponry and armor.

-Dwemer automations
+Dwemer automatons

-I liked several of the unique automations in the ruins, even though large groups of these consistently kicked my ass.
+I liked several of the unique automatons in the ruins, even though large groups of these consistently kicked my ass.
 The most powerful examples of these, and the hardest ones to fight, did admittedly look really cool.

 Stuff I’m ambivalent about